tekdi/developer-assignments/Angular-Assignment-1.md

 - The form should have fields for `name`, `email`, `dob`, `avatar` and `country`

 ### List of Persons
-- On this page show the Name, Email, Avatar and Age (not date of birth) of the person
+- On this page show the Name, Email, Avatar and Age (not date of birth) of the person.
+To show the age, you should create a pipe.
 - Clicking on the name of any person should open the form to edit the details
 - Show the list in a "card" format rather than a simple list